ktbloomq/sellswords/README.md

 ## Notes
 - most example character sheets have at least one value that is lower than expected
 - Criminal Contacts boon
+- Racial Attribute modifier should be added twice (p16)
 ## TODO
 - [ ] favored skills
 - [ ] combat pools